 David Mann was born September 10, 1940 in Kansas City, Missouri.
 David began drawing and painting at an early age.
 In high school his sketches focused on custom cars, hot rods and girls in bikinis.
 David's first job was pinstriping cars at Ray Hetrick's custom car shop in Kansas City.

-Al Burnett left Kansas City in customized Chevy coupe and drove to Santa Monica, California.
+He and his best friend Al Burnett left Kansas City in customized Chevy coupe and drove to Santa Monica, California.
 In California he discovered Choppers at a local custom car shop named Bay Area Mufflers.
 David had never seen wildly customized motorcycles before.
 From that day on David Mann was HOOKED.

 David returned to Kansas City, purchased his first motorcycle and chopped it.
 The Bike was a 1948 Harley-Davidson bought for $350.00.
 Then created his first painting, "Hollywood Run."